Topology, criticality, and dynamically generated qubits in a stochastic measurement-only Kitaev model: Phase Diagram

 We estimate the location of the phase boundary based on the crossing point between curves for different system sizes, e.g. $p_z = 0.66(1)$ for the curves shown in Fig.~\ref{fig:I3}(c) ($p_x = p_y = 1-p_z$).
 Performing a similar analysis for other line cuts in parameter space yields the phase diagram shown in \ref{fig:layout}(c).

 As noted above, $\mathcal{I}_3$ picks up two types of contributions: topological and critical.
 The latter (which account for the positive deviation from $-2$ in the critical phase) arise due to the fact that with the geometry employed in Fig.~\ref{fig:I3}, the complement to $ABC$ is disconnected.
 This introduces both a critical contribution, and a double-counting of the topological entanglement entropy $S_\text{topo}$, as we discuss in Appendix~\ref{app:I3}.
 In Fig.~\ref{fig:I3_topo} we instead consider a geometry where $ABC$ is topologically trivial, such that there is no critical contribution, and $S_{\text{topo}}$ appears only once on net.
 Thus we see that in both the critical ($p_z < 0.66$) and the area-law phases ($p_z > 0.66$), $\mathcal{I}_3$ plateaus at exactly $S_\text{topo} = -1$.
 This is explained as follows: In both the critical and area law phases, stabilizers (i.e. products of checks along closed loops, both topological and trivial, making up the ``flux'' sector of the model) are randomly generated over the course of the dynamics.
 Once these stabilizers are generated, they cannot be destroyed as they commute with all the check measurements.
+The topological qubit is encoded in the Wilson loops of the model, that is in the degrees of freedom corresponding to the product of checks on a \textit{homologically non-trivial loop} (a loop which wraps around the entire system).
+This loop is generated in all phases of the model, and once generated it cannot be destroyed.
 In this sense, \emph{both the critical and area-law phases of this model are topological}.